Code-Institute-Submissions/globeconnections/README.md

 - *There are a variety of packages offered to suit the needs of different individuals from all walks of life.*

-- *The choice of services offered by Globeconnections ranges from cars to hotel rooms etc.*
+- *Globeconnections offers a wide range of services to choose from, for e.g.: cars, hotels, flights etc.*

 ------------
 **Access to the website:**